MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/config-invoice-capture.md

 1. **AI Builder model** – The default model is set to **Invoice processing model**.
 This prebuilt model can handle the most common invoices in various languages.

 > [!NOTE]
-> For invoices that have more complex layouts, customers can create their own custom prebuilt models.
-After a model is published, it appears in the dropdown list, and additional mapping is required to map the model fields to the invoice files.
-This feature will be supported in a future release.
+> In a future release, invoices with more complex layouts, customers can create their own custom prebuilt models.
+After a model is published, additional mapping is required to map the model fields to the invoice files.

-3. **Channel for file upload** – A default channel is provided for directly uploading the invoice files.
+2. **Channel for file upload** – A default channel is provided for directly uploading the invoice files.
-4. **File filter** – Select the file filter to apply additional filtering to incoming files at the application level.
+3. **File filter** – Select the file filter to apply additional filtering to incoming files at the application level.
-5. **Configuration group** – The configuration group that is used if a configuration group isn't set at the legal entity or vendor account level during invoice processing.
+4. **Configuration group** – The configuration group that is used if a configuration group isn't set at the legal entity or vendor account level during invoice processing.
-6. **Use continuous learning** – Select this option to turn on the continuous learning feature.
+5. **Use continuous learning** – Select this option to turn on the continuous learning feature.
-7. **Auto invoice cleanup** - Select this option to automatically clean up the transferred invoices and voided invoices older than 180 days every day.
+6. **Auto invoice cleanup** - Select this option to automatically clean up the transferred invoices and voided invoices older than 180 days every day.

 ## Manage processing rules